 3) Learn how to assess and address defensive behavior when discussing privilege;

 4) Understand the use of specific approaches to explore complex social issues;

 5) Develop the skills to successfully design and co-facilitate Peer Learning Circles.

-Workshop Requirements: Attend the on-site sessions every Thursday from 10:00 AM – 5:30 PM and complete the assignments as noted on the syllabus.
+Workshop Requirements: Complete the assignments as noted on the syllabus.

-Workshop Materials: Readings will be provided in electronic and printed forms.
+Workshop Materials: Readings will be provided in electronic form.
 Instructions for accessing this workshop will be e-mailed to participants on or before the scheduled start date.